acookson91/NASA-Language-Finder/README.md

 # NASA Language Finder

-**Task to build interactive page that shows the languages NASA uses in each of there repos.**
+**Task to build interactive page that shows the languages NASA uses in their repositories.**

 ## Installation Instructions